 - Sustainable Consumption: Sustainability is becoming a key priority for companies, with many appointing chief sustainability officers to oversee these practices.
 As consumers increasingly prioritize sustainable consumption, companies realize the importance of incorporating sustainability into their business practices.
 This trend is likely to continue and should be considered by IT decision-makers.

 - Cloud Usage for Healthcare Solutions: The healthcare industry has increasingly relied on technology following the pandemic, with many organizations adapting to telehealth.
 The cloud is a crucial enabler for creating connected and integrated IT infrastructures in healthcare.
 It’s highly secure, allowing healthcare providers to adapt to fluctuating demand without worrying about data security.

 - Metaverse: The concept of the metaverse is garnering attention and is increasingly becoming integrated with the real world.
 This technology can help replicate or enhance activities in the real world by extending them to the virtual world or transforming the real world.

 ITDM Audience Analysis

-Below is an analysis of a mid-level ITDM audience.
-For the purposes of this post, we built an audience of 2K self-identified IT decision-makers and analyzed their media affinities and conversations.
-The affinity data is based on the percentage of the audience that follows a specific media outlet.
-The conversational data is based on the content that this audience is publishing public on social media channels.
+Below is a network analysis of a mid-level ITDM audience.
+For this post, we built an audience of 2K self-identified IT Decision Makers and analyzed their media affinities and conversations.
+The affinity data is based on the percentage of the audience that follows a specific media outlet on social media.
+The conversational data is based on what the audience publishes on their channels.

 A few IT job titles in this analysis include: